Moving to Taipei || A Guide By Those Who Made The Move

 Let’s get stuck in…

-Let’s also not forget, the world’s tallest Starbucks at the top, boasting a great view of Taipei city.
+Speaking of Taipei 101, the world’s tallest Starbucks is at the top, boasting a great view of Taipei city.

 Building Your Expat Life in China and Coping With People Moving Home || Part 1